bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+	- Processes
+	- Scheduling
+	- Booting sequences

 2. Describe the job of the Scheduler in the OS in general.

+	- The scheduler handles shifting processes in and out as they complete and are replaced by new processes depending on the timing.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+	- Round-Robin is a fast and simple scheduler that allots equal amounts of time in a circular fashion to each process as it assigns priority.
+It may be fast but it is not responsive as a MLFQ.
+	- MLFQ optimizes turnaround time by using a queue system that is much more efficient at prioritizing via scheduler.
+By hitting shorter termed processes first it minimizes turnaround time, it then memorizes shorter term processes and predicts further processes and prioritizes them based on their previous behavior in the queue's.

 ## Programming Exercise: The Lambda School Shell (`lssh`)